-Here Are the Least Authentic Poke Bowls You Can Create Around DC
+We Ranked the Least Authentic Poke Bowls You Can Create Around DC

 The dish: Kelp noodles and grilled chicken topped with jalapeno, pineapple, and crunch, plus yuzu-ranch sauce.

-Our take: The Chicago-based chain behind this concoction recently sent cease-and-desist letters to Hawaiian-owned poked shops for using the word “aloha” in their names.
+Our take: The Chicago-based chain behind this concoction recently sent cease-and-desist letters to Hawaiian-owned poke shops for using the word “aloha” in their names.
 Hard to believe they’re trying to claim “aloha” when they can barely claim poke.

 1. PokeHub: